nmartynenko/sample-crud-scala/README.md

 - [slf4j](http://www.slf4j.org/) &mdash; Logger facade (with [log4j](http://logging.apache.org/log4j/) adapter);

-And things, which may be presented, but not be used.
+And other things, which may be presented, but not be used.

+Here is a stack of Scala-based technologies:

+- [Scala](http://www.scala-lang.org/) &mdash; beautiful [JVM-based language](http://en.wikipedia.org/wiki/List_of_JVM_languages), which is fully compatible with Java libraries;

+- [Spring Scala](https://github.com/spring-projects/spring-scala) &mdash; Spring support of Scala's classes and Scala's friendly wrappers;

+- [Jackson Scala module](https://github.com/FasterXML/jackson-module-scala) &mdash; Jackson support for Scala's classes;

+- [Scala Test](http://scalatest.org/) &mdash; powerful tool for various type of tests and testing idioms;

 Here is a stack of Javascript-based technologies: